 Will I need to be in the hospital to receive treatment?

-How will my treatment affect my daily activities and is there anything I should avoid or begin doing?
+How will my treatment affect my daily activities, and is there anything I should avoid or begin doing?

 Can I get vaccinations before or during treatment?
+(Hepatitis C, Shingles, Pneumonia, Influenza)

-Can I have non-cancer related surgery (i.e. knee or hip surgery) while on treatment?
+Can I have non-cancer-related surgery (i.e., knee or hip surgery) while on treatment?

 Should I see a dentist prior to starting treatment?